 The College of Education and Human Development offers a Doctor of Education with an emphasis in P-12 Administration.
 The programmatic mission is to develop and support a community of ethical, reflective and scholarly leaders who will improve the success of K-12 students.
 Graduates from this program understand, apply and commission research related to elementary and secondary schools.

-The doctoral faculty tackles tough issues related to poor performance in the areas of reading, science, and mathematics as well as addressing persistently low-achieving schools.
-As a student in this program, your knowledge, skills and abilities will be strategically strengthened to tackle those and other tough issues in P-12 settings.
+The doctoral faculty tackles tough issues related to school achievement in the areas of reading, science, and mathematics as well as addressing persistently low-performing schools.
+As a student in this program, your knowledge, skills and abilities will be strategically strengthened to better prepare you to meet these challenges.

 "The University of Louisville has amazing professors who are there to help every step of the way.
 Working full-time and working on an EdD was challenging, but the faculty kept you motivated, informed and on track.
 They are real people who want their students to utilize research and be successful students and maintain a life outside the classroom."

 Kim Banta, Assistant Superintendent for Kenton County Schools